 The Competent Leader is an in-depth video conversation with international bestselling author Daniel Goleman and George Kohlrieser, Professor of Leadership and Organizational Behavior at IMD.
-Professor Kohlrieser provides concrete ways that leaders can develop their emotional intelligence, use the secure base model of leadership for success, and increase employee performance.
-He also discusses several of the competencies that make up the emotional intelligence of leadership, and how those can be applied in professional growth.
+Professor Kohlrieser provides ways that leaders can develop Emotional Intelligence, use the secure base model of leadership for success, and increase employee performance.
+He also discusses several of the competencies that make up the Emotional and Social Intelligence Leadership Competency Model, and how those can be applied in professional growth.

 Here’s an excerpt from the full interview: